MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 After the Dynamics GP service based architecture installation is complete, verify that you can access service based architecture.

 These verification steps are for Windows and Mixed Mode authentication types only.
-An Organizational Account only deployment will require an application or tool that will obtain an Organizational Account user token from Azure Active Directory.
+An Organizational Account only deployment will require an application or tool that will obtain an Organizational Account user token from Microsoft Entra ID.

 1. Open a browser.